How to Apply

 - In addition, you have the option to submit a work without a notated score (electronic music, non-notated music, film scores) will be considered as a complement to notated scores.
 Please include a short description of the work as context for faculty members reviewing you portfolio.

 Students interested in studying composition for their Bachelor's degree must apply to the Bachelor of Music Performance program through the School of Music audition application and audition process.

 Request an audition date by submitting your audition request through Acceptd.
-Acceptance on an instrumental or voice as well being accepted by the composition faculty via a portfolio and interview is required to pursue the BM - Performance, Composition degree program.
+Acceptance on an instrument or voice acceptance by the composition faculty via a portfolio and interview is required to pursue the BM - Performance, Composition degree program.

 - Portfolio: 2 - 3 scores of original music as PDFs (recordings not required, but appreciated if applicable) via the Media tab of your Acceptd application.

 Portfolios with completed School of Music audition applications are due one month before the audition date selected.
 If the composition faculty approve of the portfolio submission, they will contact you to set up an interview in person or over the phone.